nhsconnect/FHIR-NRLS-API/pages/development/development_overview.md

 summary: "Overview of the Development section"
 ---

-This section of the specification is intended to give developers detailed requirements and the guidance needed to interact with the NRL in order to create, use or manage pointers.
-This section will link to relevant [Information Retrieval](retrieval_overview.html) pages where they relate to pointers.
+The "Development Guidance" pages are intended to give developers detailed requirements and guidance needed to interact with the NRL for the creation, management and retrieval of pointers.
+The following page outlines the information available and some pre-requisites for using the NRL service.

-### Notational Conventions

 In the requirement pages, the following keywords ‘**MUST**’, ‘**MUST NOT**’, ‘**REQUIRED**’, ‘**SHALL**’, ‘**SHALL NOT**’, ‘**SHOULD**’, ‘**SHOULD NOT**’, ‘**RECOMMENDED**’, ‘**MAY**’, and ‘**OPTIONAL**’ are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), in order to create an NRL compliant system.

-## NRL Interactions
+# NRL Interactions

-## 1. NRL API Overview

-The NRL API supports the following operations as detailed in the [Solution Interactions](overview_interactions.html) section of this implementation guide:
+The NRL supports the following interactions as detailed in the [Architectural Overview](architectural_overview.html) page:

 |Interaction|HTTP Verb|Actor|Description|
 | ------------- | ------------- | ------------- | ------------- | ------------- |